CAMeL-Lab/camel_tools/CONTRIBUTING.md

 * Each commit should have a descriptive commit message.
 * You should make sure your code passes all tests before committing.
 * Changes to VERSION files are done **only** by the maintainer!

+## Issues
+Not all contributions have to be in code.
+If you would like to report a bug, suggest enhancements, or request a new feature, please use the [issues page](https://github.com/owo/CAMeL_Tools/issues) to do so.

+Please adhere to the following rules when posting a new issue:

+* Try not to post duplicate issues.
+Search through previous issues to see if your issue has been posted before.
+* Create one issue per bug, enhancement suggestion, or feature request.
+* Use appropriate labels to indicate the type of issue you are posting.
+* Provide detailed information on the system you are running (operating system, Python version, etc.), exact steps to reproduce the issue, sample input file(s), and the output produced when submitting bug reports.